scrtlabs/Grants/README.md

 ### Secret Vaults
 * **Decentralized Substack:** Build a decentralized content (audio, blog) monetization tool for content stored on IPFS or another decentralized storage platforms.
 You can refer to this article for more information.
 Padlock and SecretVault contracts can also be an inspiration for access control related cases.
-* **Ocean Data Token integration:** Integrate Ocean Data Tokens to SecretVaults to allow trustless access to data token content.
 * **Dead Man Switch:** An event on the Secret Network (such as block numbers / elapsed time or a payment) triggers a secret contract to release a "secret" either to a selected recipient (private output) or the entire network (public state).

-Note: SecretVaults require whitelisted addresses to prevent offline data leakage attacks.
-Please get in touch with us to discuss secret contract security models.
-Here's a [repo](https://github.com/enigmampc/SecretNetwork/issues/29) and a [forum post](https://forum.scrt.network/t/product-idea-secret-market/2961) with active discussion.

 ### Data Marketplaces
-* [Trustless private computations](https://blog.oceanprotocol.com/ocean-and-secret-collaborating-on-access-control-and-private-compute-for-datatokens-1427acd1fcbe) for Ocean Protocol data marketplace
-* Crowd-sourced signal generation with staking incentives for SNIP20 and synthetic (Mirror Protocol) asset trading
+* Crowd-sourced signal generation with staking incentives for SNIP20 and synthetic asset trading
-* Decentralized and privacy preserving machine learning use-cases (image recognition etc.)
+* Decentralized and privacy preserving machine learning use-cases (image recognition, collaborative private model training etc.)

 ### Secret NFTs / Metaverse
-* Finalize SNIP-721 standard that allows for private ownership of NFTs and private metadata in NFTs **(complete!)**
-* Create SNIP-1155, based on ERC-1155 standard that allows for private ownership of NFTs and private metadata in NFTs
 * Secret Lootbox for SCRT / ETH / SOL / etc games: Lootbox NFTs used in games on Secret or other networks would be represented with SecretNFTs, revealing rewards only after NFT is claimed
+* p2p NFT lending

 ### Decentralized Governance and DAOs
 * **SecretFund:** Build a DAO funded by block rewards of delegators participating in the DAO.
 Delegators receive governance tokens proportional to their contribution.
 Governance tokens determine how the funds in SecretFund are managed.
-* **SecretLaunchPad:** Create a crowdfunding mechanism like Polkastarter, where Secret Network participant can support launch of products built on Secret Network or Ethereum (using the bridge).
-Using Secret Tokens, secretLaunchPad would allow anonymous investments.

 ## Ecosystem

 ### Interoperability
-* Secret Network - BTC Bridge **(complete!)**
+* Secret Network - Bridge to Monero, Bitcoin or other L1 using the Secret Private contracts to store private keys of the other chain.
-* Secret Network - Polkadot Bridge: Either building on Wormhole or a bridge to EVM substrates like Moonbeam or Plasm
 * SecretTunnel - Interoperable Secrets: Create a contract to verify state changes and allow asset transfers between Secret Network and L2 Secret Network forks for big data and high throughput use-cases.

 ### Oracles
 * Secret Oracles: Build TLS connection from validator enclaves to certain APIs to create private data feed for secret contracts (i.e. Binance and other exchange balances for decentralized credit scoring / leverage)
 * Public API oracles: Allow Secret Network validators (or nodes) to query public APIs for on-chain secret contract based oracle.
 Validators would reach on-chain consensus on inputs
-* Oracle support for Secret Network using Band Protocol **(complete!)**
-* Oracle support for Secret Network using Chainlink
+* Oracle support for Secret Network using Chainlink, Pyth, SupraOracles etc.

 ### Developer tools and improvements
 * Tooling for one-click-run-and-deploy of contracts (like Remix for Secret Contracts)